junlulocky/AirTicketPredicting/README.md

 |-log.py       # log function, if you do not want to see some log info, please change the DEBUG variable in this file to 'False'
 |-priceBehaviorAnalysis.py # analyze the price behavior of several routes
 |-plotOutlierRemoval.py    # plot the figure to illustrate outlier removal
+|-plotNNUpdate.py          # plot the effect of different update method in NN

 # infos
 |-requirements.txt         # package requirements